 by Kelley Jilek

-Everyone is affected by stress differently.
-Children are no exception.
-You know your child best.
-When he or she seems a bit out of sorts, consider whether stress might be the culprit.
+Everyone is affected by stress differently, and children are no exception.
+You know your child best: when he or she seems a bit out of sorts, consider whether stress might be the culprit.
 Please note that many of these are normal behaviors for children ages two to five years.
 You’ll want to look for deviations from what is typical for your child regarding his or her behavior, disposition, and/or personality.
 This may be an increase, decrease, or an onset of behaviors, or it may be a regression of behaviors.
 Common signs of stress in preschool-age children are:

 - Increased irritability or sensitivity and/or crying

 - New onset of bedwetting or accidents while awake

 Keep your stress level in check this holiday season, and you’ll help your child as well.
 Here are a few tips: